jwronline/shuttle-command/README.md

 ## Using the modified font

-Download the [font](shuttle.otf) and install it (usually: `sudo cp -r ./shuttle.otf /usr/share/fonts/truetype/`) or installing it using the default graphical method.
+Download the [font](font.otf) and install it (usually: `sudo cp -r ./font.otf /usr/share/fonts/truetype/`) or installing it using the default graphical method.

 To make things easy, the first method is also included in a script called `moveFont.sh`, which can ask for your admin password.